Ahmed, Sara. 2000. Transformations: Thinking through Feminism. Routledge.

 Forman-Brunell, M. n.d.
 The Girls’ History and Culture Reader : The Twentieth Century.

 Forman-Brunell, Miriam, and Rebecca C. Hains.
 2014.
 Princess Cultures: Mediating Girls, Imaginations and Identities.
 Vol. 18.
-New York: Peter Lang.
+Peter Lang.

 Friedan, Betty.
 1965.
 The Feminine Mystique.
 Penguin.